Looking for more tips on how to improve your pelvic health in addition to pelvic floor exercises? This article is for you.

 Why?
 Because we are postpartum forever, focusing on simple moves and core connection is a great way to maintain pelvic floor and core function.

-Abdominal breathing exercises increase core activation because you use your breath to connect your whole core system.
+Core breathing exercises increase core activation because you use your breath to connect your whole core system.

 + 11. Enjoy some pool time!